Review Gating or True Feed: What’s the Better Reputation Management Strategy?

 Review Gaiting Alternative #3 - Use a Review Management Platform

 Reviews can become unmanageable, especially for multi-location businesses.
 Equip your team with review management software that helps respond to and address issues promptly.
-Moreover, a review management platform is key to scalability.
+Moreover, a review management platform is a key to scalability.
 As your business grows, you may find it more and more challenging to respond to reviews and ratings in a timely manner.
 This is where review management platforms and reputation management software come in handy.

 Focus on an honest Reputation Management Strategy